 Less than 6 months

-Former Chartered members whose Engineers Australia Chartered membership has lapsed for less than 6 months will be readmitted to Chartered Status automatically upon receipt of a completed Application for Re-Admission to Chartered Status form (see Application Forms on the upper right hand side of this webpage).
+Former Chartered members whose Engineers Australia Chartered membership has lapsed for less than 6 months will be readmitted to Chartered Status automatically upon receipt of a completed Application for Re-Admission to Chartered Status form (see Application Forms below this section).
 However, if you previously had an outstanding or unsatisfactory CPD Review, you will need to provide additional information before your Chartered Status can be reinstated.
 Please contact the Registration Team at firstname.lastname@example.org if you are unsure.

 Greater than 6 months but less than 5 years

-Former Chartered members whose Chartered membership has lapsed for more than 6 months but less than 5 years will be required to apply for readmission by completing the requirements in the application form (see Application Forms on the upper right hand side of this webpage).
+Former Chartered members whose Chartered membership has lapsed for more than 6 months but less than 5 years will be required to apply for readmission by completing the requirements in the application form (see Application Formsbelow this section).

 Greater than 5 years